 - a) Storm Damage.
 The professionals who develop the Natural Resources Development Plan should include a set of response goals and procedures for responding quickly and effectively to storm damage in partnership with professional loggers and contract foresters.
 Contingencies for addressing significant storm damage should exist prior to incurring actual storm damage; - b) Trails.
 The park's trails are to be maintained according to a well-established annual schedule, and the City should consult with professional naturalists on the best trail coverage and on ways to mitigate erosion.
 Winter ski trails are to be maintained regularly and according to a well-established protocol in order to encourage more people to use the trails for cross-country skiing.
 Winter trails for hikers and snowshoeing enthusiasts are to be established.
-In addition, in order to enhance accessibility, the City should install an eight-foot wide, multi-use asphalt trail near the parking lot for those with disabilities.
+In addition, in order to enhance accessibility, the City should install an eight-foot wide, multi-use asphalt trail near the parking lot for those with disabilities.; ideally, this wide trail will run down to Sunfish Lake itself and, in the winter, serve as a gateway to ice skating on the lake.
 Further research will need to be done on American with Disabilities Act requirements for trails within Area 1 of the park, as paved trails are only allowed as necessary to meet such requirements and must receive written approval from the Land Trust.
 Boardwalks should be installed in key areas to enhance access throughout the park.
 Additional benches should be installed along the trail as a way of opening the park and its trails to those who may need extra assistance.
 Finally, the trails should be assessed regularly for erosion and problem areas should be dealt with immediately. - c) Management of Invasive Species.
 The park should be monitored and inspected on a regular basis for the incursion of invasive flora and insects, and the City should develop a plan for mitigating invasive species using both professional and volunteer labor. - d) Signage.
 The park is quite large, and there have been not infrequent cases of visitors getting disoriented on its looping trails.
 Existing signage is not adequate.
 The Parks Commission recommends that a better master overview sign and/or informational kiosk be installed at the parking lot along with maps and more signs at critical junctions along the trails.
-In addition, the City should develop, in collaboration with naturalists and perhaps the Audubon Society, signs at key places in the park that will provide interpretive information on the natural landscape and wildlife.
+In addition, the City should develop, in collaboration with naturalists and perhaps the Audubon Society, signs at key places in the park that will provide interpretive information on the natural landscape and wildlife. - e) Parking Lot.
+The parking lot that serves both Area One and Area Two should be paved as a way of encouraging greater use of the park.